iotaledger/goshimmer/docs/tooling/docker_private_network.md

 ## Spammer tool

-Spammer tool lets you add messages to the tangle when running GoShimmer in a Docker network.
+The Spammer tool lets you add messages to the tangle when running GoShimmer in a Docker network.
-In order to start spammer, you need to send GET request to a `/spammer` API endpoint with following parameters:
+In order to start the spammer, you need to send GET requests to a `/spammer` API endpoint with the following parameters:
 * `cmd` - one of two possible values: `start` and `shutdown`.
 * `mpm` - messages per minute.
 Only applicable when `cmd=start`.
 * `imif` - parameter indicating time interval between issued messages.
 Possible values